After the Fall: Revisiting 1989 in a New Age of Walls

 In the smoke-filled rooms of US military brass, this was the subject of constant debate.
 But so it was across the Eastern Bloc, from high-ranking officials down to student groups.
 At the top, this meant angling for the future, looking to capitalize on whatever changes might emanate from Moscow.
 At the bottom this meant trying things out, taking a few risks to see what the new order might allow that previously would have been forbidden.

-In the fall of 1988, a group of students in the eastern Hungarian city of Debrecen gathered at a dinner presided by Otto von Habsburg — the would-be heir to the Austro-Hungarian Empire.
+In June 1989, a group of students in the eastern Hungarian city of Debrecen gathered at a dinner presided by Otto von Habsburg — the would-be heir to the Austro-Hungarian Empire.
 At this encounter a young activist, Ferenc Mészáros, made a proposal.
 If Austrians and Hungarians could assemble for a dinner in Debrecen, why not attempt something bolder: perhaps there could be a gathering between Austrians and Hungarians at the border.

 The idea began as a joke — surely the state would never allow it.
 And how could a group of young activists who lived about 400 kilometers east of the Austrian border set up such a thing?
 But at a meeting the following spring, Mészáros proposed the idea again.
 Here he found an ally, a strong-willed young woman named Mária Filep who, importantly, had access to a telephone — a rarity in communist Hungary.